willschwarzer/Chess/README.md

 # ChessSnake
-This repo is for storing the code for Will Schwarzer and Tony Bouza's Python chess project.
+This repo is for storing the code for Will Schwarzer and Tony Bouza's Intro CS Python chess project.

 Credit: